Burnie Junior Football Association (Rosehill Trophy)

 Portland is named after Duke of Portland by Matthew Flinders during his 1798 circumnavigation of Tasmania.
 Renowned for its rugged coast-line and beautiful terrain, its green pastures and stunning sand beaches are a must.

 From 1909 though to 1951 when the Association went unto recess.
-It catered for several teams from the North East region including: Anchor, City, Georges Bay, Lottah, Miners, Pyengana, St, Helens, Union Rovers and Weldborough.
+It catered for several teams from the North East region including: Lottah premiers 1909, Gould's Country runner-up 1909, St. Helens, captain by C. Thompson, Pyengana, Anchor, City, Georges Bay, Miners, Union Rovers and Weldborough.

 1910